Pennsylvania Court Records

 Individuals with summary offenses: People convicted of summary offenses can have their records expunged after five arrests and crime-free years.
 Summary offenses include public drunkenness, underage drinking, disorderly conduct, and possession of a fake ID.

-Clean Slate Law: The Clean Slate bill, passed in 2018, allows the state to automatically seal non-violent, minor cases after a specific period so long as there is no misdemeanour or felony conviction on the individual's record.
+Clean Slate Law: The Clean Slate bill (Act 56 of 2018, Act 36 of 2023) allows the state to automatically seal non-violent, minor cases after a specific period, so long as there is no misdemeanor or felony conviction on the individual's record.

 People who have completed diversion programs: Individuals who have completed the Accelerated Rehabilitative Disposition (ARD) or are eligible for Probation Without Verdict (PWV) under the Controlled Substances Act can apply to expunge their records.
 In some cases, records may be expunged automatically after completing the program.